LinkedIn is a lead generation bonanza.

 This is the standard social media entry where you can share whatever you want and think is valuable for your contacts to know – mind you, professional context: LinkedIn statuses aren’t the place to share a pic of your breakfast or the last cute thing your child said.

 A way to tune up the visibility and shareability of your statuses is, of course, through imagery.
-Infographics (which you can find at stock image sites and easily customize with Adobe Illustrator) or images with text overlays –made on a whim with any basic image editor like Adobe Spark or its alternatives— are simple yet very effective.
+Infographics (which you can find at stock image sites and easily customize with Adobe Illustrator) or images with text overlays –made on a whim with any basic image editor like Adobe Creative Cloud Express (Adobe Spark) or its alternatives— are simple yet very effective.

 5 Stock Photo Agencies with LinkedIn-Approved Images